 What you actually need to be doing is putting events, tasks and other things into your diary as an actual appointment.
 It is also about putting your non-negotiables in your diary first!

 Don’t work from a to-do list alone, instead diarise your to-do list.
 Ask yourself, the following important questions.
 When are you doing it?
 Where are you doing it?
-Start putting timings and dates into your diary.
+Start putting times and dates into your diary.
 So, ‘Tuesday 3pm I’m going to be sorting out the car insurance’.

 A lot of time management gurus advocate putting the most urgent things you need to do at the top of your to-do lists for effective time management.
 I have always disagreed with this one.
 Successful time management, after all, is about forward planning and being organised.

 Taking a step on from putting things into your diary as an appointment, not just a to-do list, this is about allocating timings to that to-do list and to those appointments.
 It’s really easy to just get carried away with your work, and before you know it, the whole day’s gone!
 This is particularly true with things like emails that easily can disrupt your day.

-Allocate estimated time to it.
-How long is it going to take you?
-And when you get to the end of that timeslot, that’s it!
-You’re moving on to the next thing.
-This will massively help you with your productivity because there’s no time for faffing or procrastination!
+As I explain in my article, Why Looking After Your Health Improves Your Productivity, poor health habits are one of the ‘Four Thieves’ that can have a serious impact upon your time management & productivity.
 Good time management requires you to look after yourself, practice self-care, and take the time to be healthy.
 You need to be exercising, eating well, getting a good night’s sleep and taking sufficient downtime.
 You’re not going to be as productive or as efficient if you are not feeling well and running on all cylinders.
 You need to look after yourself physically and mentally so that you can be the best, quickest, most productive version of you.

 Have you ever wondered what does it take to successfully work from home?
 My latest book is a hands-on guide for everyone working at home.
 It will show you in easy to read tips how to work from home, whilst staying productive, healthy and sane.